-Whether the development incorporates innovative design responses that are likely to create a benefit for the environment and contribute to the Kāi Tahu values set out in Policy 4.2.2.21.f, in the areas of carbon emission reductions, stormwater management and water quality, biodiversity, renewable energy, and energy efficiency, significantly beyond the minimum levels required by the Plan, through consideration of the extent to which the development:
+Whether the development incorporates innovative design responses that are likely to create a benefit for the environment and contribute to the Kāi Tahu values set out in Policy 4.2.2.21.fl, in the areas of carbon emission reductions, stormwater management and water quality, biodiversity, renewable energy, and energy efficiency, significantly beyond the minimum levels required by the Plan, through consideration of the extent to which the development:

-- (i) Demonstrates design initiatives to reduce carbon emissions through reductions in: - embodied energy (e.g. materials and construction processes); - operational energy use (e.g. thermal performance, heating and cooling, waste minimisation including organics, transport emissions); and - end of life emissions (e.g. design for end of life reuse-recovery-recycle). - (ii) Supports indigenous biodiversity by providing a diversity of native vegetation species in the appropriate arrangement and location Provides for appropriate emergency access onto the site that is clear, unobstructed and visible. - (iii) Reduces operational water use through the inclusion of water efficient fixtures, and fittings, and onsite water retention and detention; and - (iv) Includes the appropriate management of stormwater through water sensitive design and through the retention and treatment of stormwater, and integration with the stormwater network within the Zone Provides for appropriate emergency access onto the site that is clear, unobstructed and visible.
+- (i) Demonstrates design initiatives to reduce carbon emissions through reductions in: - · embodied energy (e.g. materials and construction processes); - operational energy use (e.g. thermal performance, heating and cooling, waste minimisation including organics, transport emissions); and - end of life emissions (e.g. design for end of life reuse-recovery-recycle). - (ii) Supports indigenous biodiversity by providing a diversity of native vegetation species in the appropriate arrangement and location and considering the form and functioning of ecological corridors. - (iii) Reduces operational water use through the inclusion of water efficient fixtures, and fittings, and onsite water retention and detention; and - (iv) Includes the appropriate management of stormwater through water sensitive design and through the retention and treatment of stormwater, and integration with the stormwater network within the Zone and gives effect to the Guiding Principles for Stormwater Management set out in Chapter 27 Assessment Matters at 27.9.8.